LBeul/fullstacktraining/fundamentals/react/hooks.md

 ```

 If you looked closely, you may have realized that our `useEffect()` hook actually received _two params_: a function expression and an (empty) _array_.
 This array is the so called **dependency list**.
-It contains all elements thath are relevant to the side-effect - i.e. if some element in that array changes, `useState()` is called.
+It contains all elements that are relevant to the side-effect - i.e. `useState()` is always called if any element referenced in that array changes.

-If you leave this empty, the function gets triggered on _every_ re-render - which may eventually lead to an endless loop.
+If you do not provide any dependency array, the function gets triggered on _every_ re-render - which may eventually lead to an endless loop.
 Therefore, if it needs to be called only once, `[]` is passed.